athulkrishna01/PowerBI_project_2/README.md

 Contributors
-This project was developed by [Your Name].
+This project was developed by [athul7575@gmail.com].
 Contributions and feedback are welcome!

 License
 This project is open-source and available for educational and research purposes.